radgrad/docusaurus2/docs/overview/ice.md

 ---
-title: ICE (Innovation, Competency, Experience)
+title: Innovation, Competency, Experience
-sidebar_label: ICE (Innovation, Competency, Experience)
+sidebar_label: ICE
 ---

 A high quality undergraduate computer science experience should give students three capabilities to help them succeed in their next stage of professional development: